-Phi has been detained in Canary Wharf, London under a movement restriction order, suffering hull degradation, lapsed insurances and trespassers, as Captain Guy Booth explained to BOAT International last year.
+The Royal Huisman superyacht has been held in Canary Wharf, London under a movement restriction order since 2022, suffering hull degradation, lapsed insurances and trespassers, as Captain Guy Booth explained to BOAT International last year.

-During today's hearing, the appellants (Dalston Projects Ltd) criticised the government's assumption that Phi's owner is connected to the Russian regime, despite not appearing on any sanctions lists.
+The appeal, which was heard in January this year, was filed on behalf of the yacht's legal owner, Dalston Projects Ltd, and ultimate beneficial owner, Sergei Georgievich Naumenko.
+During the hearing, the appellants criticised the government's assumption that Phi's owner is connected to the Russian regime, despite not appearing on any sanctions lists.
 They also argued that the decision to seize and detain Phi interfered with the owner's basic property rights and, consequently, human rights law.

 Public law rationality grounds were also cited, which maintain that governmental bodies are to act "rationally, fairly and lawfully" when assuming ownership of goods and not in a way that "den[ies] the rights of the true owner".